Chapter 1 : Unspeakable

 “And there he is...” sighed James.

-Together they reluctantly turned to face him.
-When he turned to see the rest of the room before them, he was careful in not letting his eyes come to rest on Norah in the back.
-Instead, he stifled his groan of frustration and gave Lorcan a clap on the back.
+Together, they reluctantly turned to face him.
+When James turned to see the rest of the room before them, he was careful to keep his eyes focused on Lorcan, but in his peripherals, he scanned the room for her and spotted Norah in a back corner.
+He stifled his groan of frustration and gave Lorcan a clap on the back in greeting.

 “Too long, mate, too long,” Lorcan said with a cheeky grin.

-"I know it.
+“I know it.
 You should really come by my office one day.
 We'll get lunch.
-I've drowning in paperwork these days," sighed James with a head shake.
+I've drowning in paperwork these days,” sighed James with a shake of the head.

 “Lunch?” snorted Lorcan.
 “Are you kidding?
 You getting old on me already?
 What happened to heading out to that pub like we used to every Friday?”

-"Right.
+“Right.
+I know; I’m sorry.
 Tomorrow then?
-Our usual spot?"
+Our usual spot?”
 James asked with a smile.
 It actually lightened his mood to think that tomorrow was Friday.
-He was ready for the weekend.
+He was ready for the weekend, and while Dominique had accused him correctly earlier that day—he did, indeed, often work late into the evenings—he did not let his career interfere with his weekends.

 “You bet'cha,” Lorcan grinned.

-James turned back to Dominique, who was impatiently tugged on his sleeve.
-"What?!" he finally barked down to her.
+James turned back to Dominique, who was impatiently tugging on his sleeve.
+“What?!” he finally barked down to her.

 “She can't stop looking at you.
 She's in pain.
 Why don't you go talk to her?” she pressed.

-"She is the one who cheated on me," sneered James.
-He had been graced with the privilege of being happy and carefree for all but two seconds, and now Dominique had to go and ruin it?
+“She is the one who cheated on me,” sneered James.
+He had been graced with the privilege of being happy and carefree for all of two seconds, and now Dominique had to go and ruin it?
 Why?
+He had shown up to her party; what more did she want?

-"Listen," James cut her off in mid-sentence.
+“Don’t take her side!”
+James snapped, cutting her off in mid-sentence.
 He wasn't going to take any of this from her.
 Not today.
 He'd heard enough over the past few months.
-"Your present is on the table.
+“Listen, your present is on the table.
 I hope you like it.
 I'm here, I've seen you, and I've wished you a happy birthday.
-So if you're going to do this, then I'm going to leave."
+So if you're going to do this, then I'm going to leave.”

 Dominique huffed in exasperation, and she tried to grab hold of James' arm as he headed for the door.
 “No. Jamie, come on!
 It's my birthday!”